Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/IViewModelFactory.md

 ### CanReuseViewModel(Type viewType, Type expectedViewModelType, Type actualViewModelType, IViewModel viewModelAsDataContext)

-Determines whether the specified view model as data context can be reused and allow the view to set itself as
-    owner of the inherited view model.

-    By default a view model is allowed to be inherited when it is of the same type as the expected view model type.
+Determines whether the specified view model as data context can be reused and allow the view to set itself as owner of the inherited view model.By default a view model is allowed to be inherited when it is of the same type as the expected view model type.

 #### Parameters